 Molecular dynamics (MD) simulation of vaccine-TLR4 complex

-The root mean square deviation (RMSD) of the vaccine-TLR4 complex for backbone atoms over the simulation period was 4.0 Å (SD: 0.49 Å), while it was 3.2 Å (SD: 0.35 Å) for ligand-free TLR4 atoms (Fig. 5c) - suggesting comparably higher (paired t-test: p<0.0001) RMSD of the complex backbone.
-The root mean square fluctuation (RMSF) for side-chain atoms of vaccine bound TLR4 (1.9 Å, SD: 0.7 Å, range: 0.8-7.0 Å) was higher (Wilcoxon matched-pair test, p<0.0001) than unbound TLR4 (1.6 Å, SD: 0.5 Å, range: 0.7-4.2 Å).
-The RMSF indicates overall less fluctuations for atoms interacting with vaccine residues, while atoms at vaccine unbound regions of N-terminal and central domain underwent high fluctuations (Fig. 5d).
+The root mean square deviation (RMSD) of the vaccine-TLR4 complex for backbone atoms over the simulation period was 4.0 Å (SD: 0.49 Å), while it was 3.2 Å (SD: 0.35 Å) for ligand-free TLR4 atoms (Fig. 5c), suggesting comparably higher (paired t-test: P < 0.0001) RMSD of the complex backbone.
+The root mean square fluctuation (RMSF) for side-chain atoms of vaccine-bound TLR4 (1.9 Å, SD: 0.7 Å, range: 0.8–7.0 Å) was higher (Wilcoxon matched-pairs test, P < 0.0001) than unbound TLR4 (1.6 Å, SD: 0.5 Å, range: 0.7–4.2 Å).
+The RMSF indicates overall less fluctuations for atoms interacting with vaccine residues, while atoms at vaccine unbound regions of the N-terminal and central domain underwent high fluctuations (Fig. 5d).
 Although the trends toward reaching convergence were very similar, higher RMSD value of the complex than the vaccine-unbound TLR4 indicates structural mobility in the complex due to vaccine interaction and this is likely attributable to the higher RMSD of vaccine protein along the MD simulation time.
-In congruence, rearrangement of several bonds between vaccine and TLR4 was observed between pre-simulation and post-simulation models, while total number of non-covalent bonds increased from 41 in pre-simulation model to 64 in post-simulation model (not shown).
+In congruence, rearrangement of several bonds between the vaccine and TLR4 was observed between pre-simulation and post-simulation models, while the total number of non-covalent bonds increased from 41 in pre-simulation model to 64 in post-simulation model (not shown).
 Visualization of the interacting residues also indicates that, in comparison to unbound (and also pre-simulation) structure, the post-simulation bonding rearrangement is coupled with increased number of H-bond at the C-terminal domains between TLR4 and TLR4* (second TLR4 ECD) (Additional file 8: Figure S5).
 This implies likely chance of positive interactions between the TLR4 monomers in physiological condition following vaccine interaction.
-Overall, the conformation of vaccine bound receptor supports structural flexibility, which might be in favor of biological response of the receptor.
+Overall, the conformation of vaccine-bound receptor supports structural flexibility, which might be in favor of biological response of the receptor.

 Immune simulation to predict secondary response

-In silico immune simulation plots hinted at antigenic recognition and subsequent response in terms of antibody production, and active as well as memory B cell and T cell generation in population with VL susceptible HLA profile after hypothetical immunization.
-Primary response to the proposed chimera can be characterized by marked increase in chimera specific IgM and IgG production.
+Hypothetical administration of three doses of vaccine construct four weeks apart with 1000 unit/dose was performed to simulate the immune response generated by immunization.
+In silico immune simulation plots hinted at antigenic recognition and subsequent response in terms of antibody production, and active as well as memory B cell and T cell generation in the population with a VL susceptible HLA profile after hypothetical immunization.
+The primary response to the proposed chimera can be characterized by a marked increase in chimera-specific IgM and IgG production.
 After subsequent doses, a corresponding decrease in antigen concentration indicates gradual increase in memory B cell production with persistence.
-Furthermore, expansion of CD4+ T lymphocytes with memory development following initial dose was observed.
-CD8+ T lymphocytes response was also high for the susceptible population reaching at its peak after second dose.
-Repeated exposure of 12 doses on the other hand did not seem to cause any clonal expansion of epitope specific T cells.
-(Additional file 9: Figure S6)
+Furthermore, expansion of CD4+ T lymphocytes with memory development following the initial dose was observed.
+CD8+ T lymphocytes response was also high for the susceptible population reaching at its peak after the second dose.
+Repeated exposure of 12 doses, on the other hand, did not seem to cause clonal expansion of any epitope-specific T cells- as indicated by the Simpson’s index D, which is inversely related to diversity (Additional file 9: Figure S6).